language en

 IRI: https://meta.linked.archi/eaonapage/onto#ArchitectureReview

 A governance activity where architecture artifacts are reviewed against standards, principles, and strategic direction.
-Reviews may result in approval, conditional approval, amendment requests, or rejection.

 has super-classes